mbwolff/Zeitgeisty/README.md

 2. Install the Python modules in `requirements.txt`.
 3. Create a `docs` subfolder.
 This is where content from headlines and Twitter will be archived.
 4. Create an `aphorisms` subfolder.
 This is where lists of aphorisms  will be archived.
+5. Create a `hate_speech` subfolder.
+This is where aphorisms [classified as hateful] (https://huggingface.co/facebook/roberta-hate-speech-dynabench-r4-target) are archived.
+These aphorisms are not shared publicly.
 5. Rename `twitter_credsTEMPLATE.py` as `twitter_creds.py` and supply your personal Twitter credentials.
 6. Run `getDocs.py` to download content from news headlines and Twitter.
 I run this script twice a day (every twelve hours).
 7. Run `pruneDocs.py` to eventually delete news and Twitter content that is over 90 days old.